kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Windows_Release_Body.md

 ## Installation Instructions - Electron/NWJS

 * For the Windows Web installer for Windows 10/11, simply download and launch.
 It will select the correct architecture automatically and install itself, together with a shortcut in your shortcut menu.
-It auto-updates, but if you want to update it manually, then just install a new version over it (it will uninstall the old one for you).
+It auto-updates, but if you want to update it manually, then just install a new version over it (it will uninstall the old one for you). **Please note that the Web installer needs Web access during the installation.** If this is a problem, then use the standalone installer.
 * For the Windows 10/11 Portable builds (64bit only), the executable version (ending `.exe`) can just be run, but it may be a bit slow to start up.
 For a faster experience, use one of the zipped versions: unzip the contents of the package to any folder, or to a thumb drive, and double click on `Start Kiwix JS [Electron/Windows]` or `Start Kiwix JS [Electron/Windows].bat`.
 * For Windows 7/8/8.1, due to the deprecation of Chromium on these platforms, we now only provide one option: a standalone installer built with the last version of Electron that supported Chrome on Windows 7+.
 This is also a 32bit package (but will run on 64bit).
 * **For the Linux _portable_ builds,** download and save the correct AppImage file anywhere (e.g. your Desktop), and double-click it.
 If it doesn’t work, open a terminal and run `chmod a+x Kiwix-JS-Electron*.AppImage` and then `./Kiwix-JS-Electron*.AppImage`.
 This version will auto-update.